 Abortion is legal until the end of the tenth week of pregnancy provided that it is performed with the consent of the pregnant woman.
 After the first ten weeks of pregnancy, abortion is only permitted to save the life or preserve the health of the woman or in the case of fetal impairment.
-In such cases, an obstetrician or gynecologist must have confirmed that the woman's health is threatened (Article 468 of the Turkish Penal Code).
+In such cases, an obstetrician or gynecologist must have confirmed that the woman's health is threatened (Article 99 of the Turkish Penal Code).
 This requirement is waived if the pregnancy poses an immediate risk to the woman's life (Article 5 of the Population Planning Law).

-Under Turkish law, a legal abortion must be performed by a gynecologist or obstetrician.
-A person without medical qualifications who performs an abortion is sentenced to imprisonment regardless of whether the woman has given her consent or not (Article 470 of the Penal Code).
+In Turkey, a legal abortion must be performed by a gynecologist or obstetrician.
+A person performing an abortion without medical qualifications is sentenced to imprisonment whether the woman has given her consent or not (Article 99 of the Penal Code).

-If the pregnant woman is a minor or mentally incompetent, the consent of her legal guardians and a justice of the peace, as well as her own consent are required for an abortion.
-If the woman is married, the law requires her spouse's consent prior to abortion.
-The consent requirements can be waived if pregnancy poses an immediate risk to the women's life (Article 6 of the Population Planning Law).
+Even if the woman is married, her spouse's consent is no longer required prior to abortion.
+If the pregnant woman is a minor or mentally incompetent, the consent of her legal guardians and a justice of the peace, as well as her own consent, are required for an abortion.
+The consent requirements can be waived if pregnancy poses an immediate risk to the woman's life (Article 6 of the Population Planning Law).

 It is a criminal offence for a woman to obtain an abortion after ten weeks of pregnancy if there is no evidence of health threatening factors.
 In this case, both the person who performs the abortion and the woman (if she has consented to the abortion) are sentenced to imprisonment.
-If an illegal abortion has led to the death of or has caused physical harm to the woman, the jail sentence is increased (Article 468 of the Penal Code).
+If an illegal abortion has led to the death of or caused physical harm to the woman, the prison sentence is increased (Article 99 of the Penal Code).
 According to the same article, anyone who forces a woman to have an abortion is sentenced to imprisonment.